google/googletest/docs/quickstart-bazel.md

 *   A compatible operating system (e.g. Linux, macOS, Windows).
 *   A compatible C++ compiler that supports at least C++14.
-*   [Bazel](https://bazel.build/), the preferred build system used by the GoogleTest team.
+*   [Bazel](https://bazel.build/) 7.0 or higher, the preferred build system used by the GoogleTest team.

 See [Supported Platforms](platforms.md) for more information about platforms compatible with GoogleTest.